sunfounder/ai-explorer-lab-kit/docs/source/gpt_lesson/gpt_fun_mbti.rst

 1. **Keypad Not Responding:**

-   * Ensure that the row and column pins are correctly connected to the Raspberry Pi GPIO pins.
+   * Ensure that the row and column pins are correctly connected to the GPIO pins.
-   * Verify that the ``gpiozero`` library is installed and properly configured for your setup.
+   * Verify that the ``fusion_hat`` library is installed and properly configured for your setup.

 2. **GPT Assistant Not Responding:**